robottheory/rt-midgard-test/README.md

 The `chain` package reads the blockchain in choronological order.
 Blocks are parsed with `events` and persisted with `internal/timeseries`.
-The RDBM is almost a one-to-one mapping of the key-value entries from the THORChain.
+The RDBM is almost a one-to-one mapping of the /key-value entries/ from the THORChain.
+Aggregated values and tables created separately in `aggregate.go`.

 Package `internal/api` defines the HTTP interface.
 See `internal/graphql` for the query facilities (provided by `internal/timeseries/stat`).

 Blocks are “committed” with an entry in the `block_log` table, including a `block_timestamp`.
-Queries give consistent [cachable] results when executed with a (time) `stat.Window` lower than `timeseries.LastBlock`.
+Queries give consistent [cachable] results when executed with a (time) `stat.Window` within `timeseries.LastBlock`.